freeradical-dot-zone/freeradical-content/extended.md

 ## Blocked instances

 We block some other instances.
-The full list is [on GitHub](https://github.com/kstrauser/freeradical/blob/master/content/blocked.md).
+The full list is [on GitHub](https://github.com/freeradical-dot-zone/freeradical-content/blob/master/blocked.md).
 Contact a moderator if you wish to dispute an entry.

 ## Rules

-* No advertising or excessive promotion
+* No commercial accounts, advertising, or excessive promotion
 * No bots, unless they're cute, funny, or useful.
 Bots should avoid posting to the public timeline.
 * No gore or graphic violence
 * Content that is borderline NSFW or could be construed as NSFW at a glance should be put behind a CW (Content Warning)